ChrisMunene/ChrisMunene/README.md

 <details>
-  <summary>Some interesting facts about me...</summary>
+  <summary>Some interesting tidbits about me...</summary>
   <br>
   <p><i>Here we go.... 🎶</i><p>

   - I love aeroplanes✈️ and anything to do with Aviation.
   - I love video games 🎮.
-Current favorites: FIFA 20 and Red Dead Redemption 2.
+Current favorites: Super Mario Odyssey and Red Dead Redemption 2.
-  - My go to jams when coding: Afrobeats!
+  - My go to jams when coding: Afrobeat!
 Favorite: On the low - Burna Boy ⭐️
   - I love playing/watching soccer⚽ in my free time.
 </details>